The Altiris line of products fully supports the use of SSL/TLS and HTTPS?

 Altiris currently does not have any third-party security certifications.
 It is our position that because HTTPS is already certified, we do not need to do a separate certification.

 Secure Sockets Layer Protocol (SSL)

 The Secure Sockets Layer protocol (SSL) is an industry-standard security protocol that provides communications privacy over the Internet.
 The protocol allows client/server applications to communicate in a way that is designed to prevent eavesdropping, tampering, or message forgery.

 The SSL protocol provides connection security that has three basic properties:

 HyperText Transmission Protocol, Secure (HTTPS)

-HyperText Transmission Protocol, Secure (HTTPS) is an industry standard and a variant of HTTP used for handling secure transactions.
-Altiris software supports the URL access method, "https", for connecting to HTTP servers using SSL.
-"HTPPS" is a unique protocol that with SSL underneath HTTP.
+HyperText Transmission Protocol, Secure (HTTPS) is an industry-standard and a variant of HTTP used for handling secure transactions.
+Altiris software supports the URL access method, "HTTPS", for connecting to HTTP servers using SSL.
+"HTTPS" is a unique protocol that with SSL underneath HTTP.
 You need to use "https://" for HTTP URLs with SSL.

-Note: See article DOC9500, "Configuring Notification Server to use HTTPS after ITMS installation is completed" section for ideas of how to use SSL with the Notification Server.
+Note: See article Online Documentation, "Configuring Notification Server to use HTTPS after ITMS installation is completed" section for ideas of how to use SSL with the Notification Server.